Studio Immersive FAQ

 Berkeley has a range of hotels, B&Bs and short-term rental options at a variety of price points.
 We also have a broad network of community members that may be willing to host participants.
 While we can’t promise housing, we will do our best to help arrange home stays for out-of-town participants.

 How will the application process work?

-Applications will be considered in the order they are received and due on November 20th.
+Applications are accepted on a rolling basis until March 20th.
 Space is limited.
 We encourage you to apply as soon as you decide you are interested.